 Many industries, such as healthcare, pharma, rehab, or finance, may have to follow specific policies and laws when crafting their ads.
 For this reason, any ad groups with disapproved or limited approved ads will not be eligible for Google Ad Suggestions.

 Ads by Bing

-These changes aren’t unique to Google AdWords either.
+These changes aren’t unique to Google Ads either.

 Advertisers on Bing may notice the opportunity to opt in to Ads by Bing.
 Similar to Google’s Ad Suggestions, Ads by Bing will help improve your campaign performance by automatically creating variations of your existing ads.

 Unlike on Google, these ads will immediately go live and start testing against your original ads.
 Bing will also change your ad rotation settings to “rotate more evenly,” so that you can more easily evaluate their performance.

 How Can I Opt Out of Ad Suggestions?

 Some advertisers will welcome the extra help and enjoy the expected performance boost of these ad suggestions.
 However, if you’d rather have complete control over the messaging in your ads, you can easily opt out of receiving Google’s ad suggestions.

 Within your account’s settings page, simply expand the “ad suggestions” component and select “Don’t automatically apply ad suggestions” and then hit save.

 If you use an MCC to manage multiple accounts, you can even opt-out multiple accounts at once by selecting the “Management” tab within your MCC.